Sketching and Embedding are Equivalent for Norms

 To address DTEP in various metric spaces more systematically, researchers have undertaken the approach of metric embeddings.
 A \emph{metric embedding} of $X$ is a map $f:X\to Y$ into another metric space $(Y,d_Y)$.
 The \emph{distortion} of $f$ is the smallest $D'\ge 1$ for which there exists a scaling factor $t>0$ such that

-If the target metric $Y$ admits sketching with parameters $D$ and $s$, then $X$ admits sketching with parameters $D D'$ and $s$, by the simple composition $\sk': x\mapsto \sk(f(x))$.
+If the target metric $Y$ admits sketching with parameters $D$ and $s$, then $X$ admits sketching with parameters $D\cdot D'$ and $s$, by the simple composition $\sk': x\mapsto \sk(f(x))$.
 This approach of ``reducing'' sketching to embedding has been very successful, including for variants of the Earth Mover's Distance \cite{Char,IT,Char-EMD1,NS,AIK}, and for variants of edit distance \cite{BES06,OR-edit,CK-Ulam,AIK-product,CPSV,MS00,CMS01,CM07}.
-The approach is obviously most useful when $Y$ itself is efficiently sketchable, which holds for all $Y=\ell_p$, $p\in(0,2]$ \cite{I00b}, and in fact the embeddings mentioned above are all into $\ell_1$, except for \cite{AIK-product} which employs a more complicated target space.
+The approach is obviously most useful when $Y$ itself is efficiently sketchable, which holds for all $Y=\ell_p$, $p\in(0,2]$ \cite{I00b} (we note that $\ell_p$ for $0 < p < 1$ is not a metric space, but rather a \emph{quasimetric} space; the above definitions of embedding and distortion make sense even when $Y$ is a quasimetric, and we will use this extended definition liberally).
+In fact, the embeddings mentioned above are all into $\ell_1$, except for \cite{AIK-product} which employs a more complicated target space.
 We remark that in many cases the distortion $D'$ achieved in the current literature is not constant and depends on the ``dimension'' of $X$.

 Extensive research on embeddability into $\ell_1$ has resulted in several important distortion lower bounds.
 Some address the aforementioned metrics \cite{KN, NS, KR09, AK07}, while others deal with metric spaces arising in rather different contexts such as Functional Analysis \cite{Pisier78,CK10,CKN11-heisenberg}, or Approximation Algorithms \cite{LLR,AR98,KV05,KS09}.
 Nevertheless, obtaining (optimal) distortion bounds for $\ell_1$-embeddability of several metric spaces of interest, are still well-known open questions \cite{Mat-open}.